1Ninon de l'Enclos

 8. Peter Benchley, the author of the classic novel Jaws, has come to regret writing his shark thriller.
 He feels responsible for the mistaken view of sharks as evil creatures.
 He is now one of the world's most dedicated shark conservation activists.

-9. In the 1962 World Cup, the Chilean team ate Swiss cheese before beating Switzerland, spaghetti before beating Italy, and drank vodka before beating the USSR.
-Then they drank coffee before their match against Brazil but lost.
+9. During the 1962 World Cup, the Chilean team ate Swiss cheese before beating Switzerland, spaghetti before beating Italy, and drank vodka before beating USSR, but finally they lost against Brazil because they drank coffee before their match.